mvysny/vaadin-on-kotlin/vok-security/README.md

 We then rely on the programmer to read the tutorials, the documentation and copy-paste from code examples to create authentication mechanism that's best tailored for his project.

+> Note: sorry, there are no other tutorials beside the most simple username+password authentication, with role-based authorization and users stored in a SQL database.

 ## VoK-Security API

-The VoK API provides no support for authentication.
+The VoK API provides no direct support for authentication.
 It is expected that the application programmer will employ appropriate authentication mechanism himself.
-We provide a very simple password-based example though, to get you started.
+We provide a very simple password-based example though, to get you started;
+VoK also provide basic login forms and the documentation on how to integrate them with your app.

 ### Authorization